 Summing up the median income of those 10 neighborhoods adds up to $1,063,797.
 And that my friend, is more 0s than most of us will see in our bank account for a long, long time — if we ever get that lucky.

 Continue on to find where your neighborhood ranks amongst the richest in Dallas.

 How We Determined The Most Well To Do Neighborhoods In Dallas For 2018

 Every city has it’s best neighborhoods — where everyone wants to live — and the worst neighborhoods — where no one wants to live.

 And then you have the wealthiest neighborhoods, where no one can afford to live.

 And by no one, we really mean you because there’s always someone richer than you.

 How do you quantify richer than you?
-We looked at one simple criteria:
+We looked at one simple criterion: